Linguistic Collapse: Neural Collapse in (Large) Language Models: Methodology

 The linear classifiers $\{\boldsymbol w_c\}_{c=1}^C$ lie in a dual vector space to that of the class means $\{\boldsymbol \mu_c\}_{c=1}^C$.
-While convergence to self-duality ($\mathcal{NC}_3$) was previously measured as distances \citep{papyan2020prevalence} between class means classifiers (Equation \ref{eq:dual-diff}), we instead simplify ($\mathcal{NC}_3$) as class-wise similarities:
+While convergence to self-duality ($\mathcal{NC}_3$) was initially measured as distances \citep{papyan2020prevalence} between class means and classifiers (Equation \ref{eq:dual-diff}), we follow \cite{kothapalli2023neural} to inspect class-wise cosine similarities:\footnote{Dot-product would be confounded by norms and therefore inappropriate for similarity up to rescaling.}